CreateGlobalCluster - Amazon Relational Database Service

 Creates an Aurora global database spread across multiple AWS Regions.
 The global database contains a single primary cluster with read-write capability, and a read-only secondary cluster that receives data from the primary cluster through high-speed replication performed by the Aurora storage subsystem.

-You can create a global database that is initially empty, and then add a primary cluster and a secondary cluster to it.
+You can create a global database that is initially empty, and then create the primary and secondary DB clusters in the global database.
 Or you can specify an existing Aurora cluster during the create operation, and this cluster becomes the primary cluster of the global database.

 Note

-This action applies only to Aurora DB clusters.
+This operation applies only to Aurora DB clusters.

 Request Parameters